C00reNUT/neural-style/README.md

 The collage is built automatically using `build_collage.py`, see [collage building](#collage-building) section.

+All example stylized pictures here are about the same size, you can view bigger versions by clicking on them, and original-sized images in `examples` folder.

 ## Improvements

 Some improvements of this implementation over vanilla ["A Neural Algorithm of Artistic Style"][paper_arxiv] paper: